OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Advanced Programming

-A person who is learning the fundamentals of operating systems should demonstrate mastery of the following programming skills:
+A person who is learning the fundamentals of operating systems should demonstrate mastery of the following programming skills in myriad of necessary programming languages:

 ### Programming